 1986 – Colorado v.
 Nebraska – Preface

 In September 1989, almost three years after the Colorado/Nebraska game of 1986, Brad and I traveled to Seattle, Washington for the Colorado/Washington game.
 Colorado was in the midst of the most tumultuous season in its 100-year history, entering the game undefeated, but also on the heels of the loss of quarterback Sal Aunese, who had succumbed to cancer the week before.
-The game story will be retold in the appropriate chapter, but the relevance of that game to 1986 came just after the 1989 Washington game had ended.
+The game story for the can be found here, but the relevance of that game to 1986 came just after the 1989 Washington game had ended.

-It had rained for much of the second half, so, by the end of the game, the sellout crowd had thinned to a thousand or so Buff fans, soaked but jubilant over the Buffs’ 45-28 victory, separated only by a few pockets of the true Husky faithful.
+It had rained for much of the second half, so, by the end of the game, the sellout crowd had thinned to a thousand or so Buff fans, soaked but jubilant over the Buffs’ 45-28 victory.
 Walking through the parking lot after the game, Brad and I encountered a group of young Buff fans gathered around a van.
 They warmly greeted the sight of the black and gold we were wearing, and Brad and I in turn hailed the meeting of fellow travelers.
 In our brief conversation, Brad and I learned that this group of five or six were all pledges from the same CU fraternity; freshman who had driven all night from Boulder just to attend the game.

 Walking away, Brad and I chuckled to ourselves as to the exuberance of the “youth” we had encountered.
 Then it hit us: These Buff fans had begun their college careers in 1989, and had never seen the Buffs lose.

 Deep breath.
 They had never seen the Buffs lose.

 For two fans who had endured the depths of pathetic 1-10 seasons, this was unfathomable.